ezweave/pretty-functional/README.md

 ![pretty-functional](/static/images/pretty_functional.png)

-`pretty-functional` is a collection of chapters an exercises designed to help you become more proficient in functional programming (FP) in JavaScript/TypeScript.
+`pretty-functional` is a collection of chapters and exercises designed to help you become more proficient in functional programming (FP) in JavaScript/TypeScript.
 It is _not_ an authoritative guide on FP practices or theory, though we do have to introduce enough of those ideas so that your progression makes sense.

 ## Table of Contents